moJiXiang/Semantic-UI-Angular13/README.md

-# PixoworUi
+# Semantic UI Angular13

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding